Categories

 The movie breaks cleanly into two halves — the first tracing Sarah Jo’s affair with the father of the family she assists, and the second navigating Sarah Jo’s emotional fallout and redemption scheme once the affair goes sour.
 Although there are some very distinctly Dunham lines of dialogue throughout (when she describes her uterus “stuck together like bubble gum,” I could have sworn I was watching an episode of Girls), the first half is much more tender and conventional than expected.
 Meanwhile the second half feels much more like the messy, abrasive product I would have expected from Dunham.

 Sharp Stick is a busy movie with a lot of ideas that don’t cohere together.
-Oddly, one idea the movie aggressive avoids is autism.
+Oddly, one idea the movie aggressively avoids is its protagonist’s autism (or lack thereof).
 Sarah Jo behaves (and is played by Froseth) on a moment-to-moment basis like she is neurodivergent, but the film also actively runs away from this idea in other moments, instead linking Sarah Jo’s inexperience to her medical trauma and body shame.
-It still doesn’t quite track why someone with such a sex-positive and detail-sharing family would be so ignorant — e.g. there’s a very broad gag about Sarah Jo not knowing what a “blow job” is, assuming it has to do blowing air.
+It still doesn’t quite track why someone with such a sex-positive family would be so ignorant about the sexual realities of the world — e.g. there’s a very broad gag about Sarah Jo not knowing what a “blow job” is, assuming it has to do blowing air.

-(And just in case you expected a Lena Dunham movie to be released without controversy or bitterness, Variety reports on a dispute between the production and an activist over whether Sarah Jo was initially conceived as an autistic character.)
+(And just in case you expected a Lena Dunham movie to be released without controversy or bitterness, Variety reports on a dispute between the production and an activist over whether Sarah Jo was initially conceived as an autistic character and later rewritten as neurotypical.)

 Under the surface, I do think the movie has a few interesting things to say about the precarious, shape-shifting nature of “innocence,” which Sarah Jo navigates as she finds her self-autonomy.
-Dunham also pokes at (without thoroughly probing) questions about sex in the role of self-definition and the psychological impact of separating sex from procreation — the latter theme uniting Sarah Jo’s own sterile body and her growing fascination with the performative, exploitative porn she watches.
+Dunham also pokes at (without thoroughly probing) questions about sex in the role of self-definition and the psychological impact of separating sex from procreation — the latter theme uniting Sarah Jo’s own sterile body and her growing fascination with the performative, exploitative porn she gradually becomes fascinated with.

 The movie is billed as a comedy, and there are certainly some ironic and juxtaposed scenarios built into the film: e.g. Sarah Jo decides to learn about sex by creating an alphabet bulletin board, where the ABC’s all come from categories on a porn web site.
 But I didn’t laugh even once as I was watching, and in fact never had the sensation I was supposed to be laughing.
 Nonetheless, I’ve found a peculiar amount of enjoyment recalling and reconstructing certain scenes in my head since I watched — e.g. the jarringly vulgar reunion between Sarah Jo and her former flame, Josh (Jon Bernthal).